bpark176/Brennan.github.io/_pages/Review.md

 - **Literary Fiction**
   - *White Nights* - F. Dostoevsky

-      ltr.
+      The most emotional and profound novella I think I will ever read in my lifetime.
+The first line of White Nights: "It was a wonderful night, such a night as is only possible when we are young, dear reader," perfectly, in my opinion, encapsulates the magic of certain experiences tied to youth.
+The whole novella is a beautiful, magical voyage that cannot be expressed in mere words.
+The story’s profoundly complex and vividly described scenes leave the reader wanting to visit Saint Petersburg.
+Overall, a novella I would definitely recommend to anyone.

+- **Science Fiction**

+- **Historical Fiction**

+- **Dystopian Fiction**

+- **Classics**

+- **Philosophy**

+- **Mystery / Thriller**

+- **Nonfiction**

+- **Science / Technology**

+- **Biography / Memoir**

+- **Psychology / Human Behavior**

+- **Poetry**

 ---

 ## Textbooks:
 - **Precalculus**
   - *Precalculus: Mathematics for Calculus* - J. Stewart, L. Redlin, S. Watson

       Don't remember much about this one, but I recall it being a solid, comprehensive preparation for calculus.
 It covered all the essential topics, such as functions, trigonometry, and logarithms.
-While nothing about it was bad, it wasn't unique.
-It provided everything necessary, but nothing more.
+One component of this textbook that I really liked was the abundance of application problems in each unit.

 - **Linear Algebra**
   - *Linear Algebra: A Modern Introduction* - D. Poole